Akamai Technologies

-Akamai Technologies, Inc. is an American content delivery network (CDN), cybersecurity, and cloud service company, providing web and Internet security services.
-Akamai's Intelligent Edge Platform is one of the world's largest distributed computing platforms.
-The company operates a network of servers worldwide and rents capacity of the servers to customers wanting to increase efficiency of their websites by using Akamai owned servers located near the user.
-When a user navigates to the URL of an Akamai customer, their browser is directed by Akamai's domain name system to a proximal edge server that can serve the requested content.
-Akamai's mapping system assigns each user to a proximal edge server using sophisticated algorithms such as stable matching and consistent hashing, enabling more reliable and faster web downloads.
-Further, Akamai implements DDoS mitigation and other security services in its edge server platform.
-On the 25th year of creation of Akamai's edge, its role in the evolution of content delivery, edge computing, edge security services, overlay networking, IP geolocation and other internet technologies was noted in an episode of ACM SIGCOMM's Networking Channel.
+Akamai Technologies, Inc. is an American company specialized in content delivery network (CDN), cybersecurity, DDoS mitigation, and cloud services.
+It is headquartered in Cambridge, Massachusetts.

 History

-The company was named after akamai, which means 'clever,' or more colloquially, 'cool' in Hawaiian, which Lewin had discovered in a Hawaiian-English dictionary after the suggestion of a colleague.
+The company was named after akamai, which means 'clever', or more colloquially, 'cool' in Hawaiian.
+Co-founder Daniel M. Lewin found the term in a Hawaiian–English dictionary after a colleague's suggestion.

-Akamai Technologies entered the 1998 MIT $50K competition with a business proposition based on their research on consistent hashing, and were selected as one of the finalists.
-By August 1998, they had developed a working prototype, and with the help of Jonathan Seelig and Randall Kaplan, they began taking steps to incorporate the company.
+Akamai Technologies entered the 1998 MIT $50K competition with a business proposition based on their research on consistent hashing and was selected as one of the finalists.
+By August 1998, they had developed a working prototype, and with the help of Jonathan Seelig and Randall Kaplan, they took steps to incorporate the company.
+Akamai Technologies was incorporated on August 20, 1998.

-In late 1998 and early 1999, a group of business professionals and scientists joined the founding team.
-Most notably, Paul Sagan, former president of New Media for Time Inc., and George Conrades, former chairman and chief executive officer of BBN Corp. and senior vice president of US operations for IBM.
-Conrades became the chief executive officer of Akamai in April 1999.
+In late 1998 and early 1999, a group of business professionals and scientists joined the founding team—most notably, Paul Sagan, former president of New Media for Time Inc., and George Conrades, former chairman and chief executive officer of BBN Corp. and senior vice president of US operations for IBM.
+Conrades became chief executive officer of Akamai in April 1999.
 The company launched its commercial service in April 1999 and was listed on the NASDAQ Stock Market from October 29, 1999.

 On July 1, 2001, Akamai was added to the Russell 3000 Index and Russell 2000 Index.

-On September 11, 2001, co-founder Daniel M. Lewin died in the September 11 attacks at the age of 31 when he was stabbed by one of hijackers.
-He was seated closest to the hijackers and attempted to foil the hijacking during his flight aboard American Airlines Flight 11, the first plane to crash into the World Trade Center.
+On September 11, 2001, co-founder Daniel M. Lewin died in the September 11 attacks at the age of 31, when he was stabbed by one of the hijackers aboard American Airlines Flight 11, the first plane to crash into the World Trade Center.
+He was seated closest to the hijackers and may have tried to stop them.

+Arabic news network Al Jazeera was an Akamai customer from March 28, 2003 to April 2, 2003, when Akamai decided to end the relationship, which the network's English-language managing editor claimed was due to "political pressure".

 In 2005, Paul Sagan was named chief executive officer of Akamai, taking over from Conrades.
-Sagan worked to differentiate Akamai from its competitors by expanding the company's breadth of services.
-Under his leadership, the company grew to $1.37 billion in revenue.
+Sagan worked to differentiate Akamai from its competitors by expanding its breadth of services.
+Under his leadership, it grew to $1.37 billion in revenue.

-In July 2007, Akamai was added to the S&P 500 Index.
+In July 2007, Akamai was added to the S&P 500 index.

-In 2013, co-founder Tom Leighton was elected to the position of chief executive officer, replacing Sagan.
+In 2013, co-founder Tom Leighton was elected chief executive officer, replacing Sagan.

+In 2013, the Securities and Exchange Commission charged a former executive at Akamai Technologies for illegally tipping non-public information about the company's financial predicament as part of the insider trading scheme operated by now-imprisoned Galleon Management hedge fund founder Raj Rajaratnam.
+In 2014 it was reported that the National Security Agency and Federal Bureau of Investigation used Facebook's Akamai CDN to collect information on Facebook users.